 Members of our lab are currently pursuing a number of research directions, reflected in graduate students' thesis and dissertation projects, as well as lab-wide studies.
 Our current lines of research generally pertain to women's health psychology, and include issues related to reproductive health and stressful life events.
 Below are descriptions of our ongoing research projects.

-Please note: This information was last updated in November 2012.
+Please note: This information was last updated in May 2015.

-African American Women's Experience of Pregnancy Loss
+Women's Experience of Pregnancy Loss

 The Pregnancy Loss study is a theory-driven, quantitative investigation of how race/ethnicity affects women's coping strategies after pregnancy loss.
 This study has several aims: 1) to document the occurrence of grief, depressive, and anxiety reactions following the experiences of miscarriage and stillbirth; 2) to compare these experiences of grief, depressive, and anxiety reactions by gestational length at time of loss; 3) to examine the relationship between psychological distress and women's attributions for the loss, perception of care provided by healthcare professionals and provision of etiological information following loss; and 4) to assess posttraumatic stress disorder (PTSD) symptomology among women who have experienced pregnancy loss.
 This project is led by Emily Stasko.

 Barriers to Treatment among Minority Women with Infertility

 This research investigates the myriad psychosocial barriers that prevent minority women from seeking assisted reproductive technology (ART) treatment for infertility.
 The primary goal of this study is to reveal what perceived or genuine obstacles (e.g., financial, cultural, social, or psychological) prohibit minority women from seeking and following through with ART.
 Research assistants may assist with data collection and will prepare and enter data in SPSS.
 This project is led by Mona Elgohail.